aaronbloomfield/pdr/labs/lab09/index.md

 ### Post-lab ###

 1. Finish addressing two of the topics listed in the in-lab section (the first topic is the one you started in the in-lab; the second one is new for the post-lab).
 We are looking for a quality write-up here, as detailed below.
+2. You must complete two total topics; the first one is what you started (and possibly finished) from the in-lab; the second one is new for the post-lab
-2. While this seems like a long post-lab, these list items should have been worked on during the pre-lab and the in-lab, which makes the post-lab much shorter.
+3. While this seems like a long post-lab, these list items should have been worked on during the pre-lab and the in-lab, which makes the post-lab much shorter.
-3. Implement the linkedlist.c program from the [Tutorial 9\: C](../../tutorials/09-c/index.html) ([md](../../tutorials/09-c/index.md))
+4. Implement the linkedlist.c program from the [Tutorial 9\: C](../../tutorials/09-c/index.html) ([md](../../tutorials/09-c/index.md))
-4. Make sure your Makefile compiles your code!
+5. Make sure your Makefile compiles your code!
-5. Files to download: none (other than the results of your pre-lab and in-lab)
+6. Files to download: none (other than the results of your pre-lab and in-lab)
-6. Files to submit: postlab9.pdf, linkedlist.c, Makefile
+7. Files to submit: postlab9.pdf, linkedlist.c, Makefile

 ----